 -

-Avoid processed products and refined carbohydrates;
+avoid processed foods and refined carbohydrates;

 -

-maintain healthy weight;
+maintain a healthy weight;

 -